czhangy/UCLA-GEs/Society-and-Culture/CLASSIC-10/notes.md

     - Alcibiades
       - More charismatic, convinces the Athenian demos

-  - The Mutilation of the Herms
+  - eThe Mutilation of the Herms

     - Herms often mark space as sacred or belonging to the city
       - Good luck, safe passage, protection, etc.